 Along the sides, the body panels are mostly vertical, though not slab-like; their expanse is broken by mild fender blisters circling properly proportioned tires and wheels.
 Beginning at the trailing edge of the front door and even with the door handles, a soft crease grows as it moves rearward, giving the rear portions substance before ending in the wraparound taillights.
-An understated character line etched into the doors and running between the wheel arches draws attention to the matte-black rocker panels and subtly reminds the observant of the Tribeca's 8.4-inch ground clearance.
+An understated character line etched into the doors and running between the wheel arches draws attention to the matte-black rocker panels on Premium and Limited and subtly reminds us of the Tribeca's 8.4-inch ground clearance.
 The steeply raked windshield and A-pillars pull the eye up and over the tall glasshouse to a spoiler laid atop an acutely angled back window.
 The standard alloy wheels, with their five split spokes, look handsomely sturdy.

 Visually, and ergonomically, we found the Tribeca cabin a delight.
 It feels luxurious and upmarket.
 We felt comfortable immediately after climbing in.
 The organic, almost-wholesome sweep of the dash as it flows into the door panels creates cocoon-like comfort zones for driver and front-seat passenger.
 It's a stunning styling statement.
 A little more time behind the wheel revealed that it's not perfect, however.
 The front seat cushions could be deeper for more thigh support, and back support isn't great.

 The rounded center stack extends into the cockpit for easy access to its controls and features.
 The primary audio control knob is centered within ready reach of the driver and front-seat passenger.
 The heating and ventilation controls are really cool, with big knobs that feature digital readouts.
 The front passenger's air conditioning temperature control knob is thoughtfully positioned facing the passenger.
 The stereo handles MP3 media, and includes an input jack in the center console.
 An elaborate information screen and (optional) navigation system display are centered in the upper half of the dash with controls that are accessible to both the driver and front passenger.

-The second row is more comfortable than it looks at first, which we discovered on a daylong, round trip between California's Central Valley and the Bay Area and another extended ride in the back seats around California's Wine Country.
+The second row is more comfortable than it looks at first, which we discovered on a daylong round trip between California's Central Valley and the Bay Area and another extended ride in the back seats around California's Wine Country.
 The second-row seatbacks can be reclined.
 Indeed, we never even thought about comfort while riding in the back seat for more than an hour, indicating it was roomy and quite comfortable.
 The second row is one of the most flexible we've seen in terms of configurations and range of adjustments, as we learned on routine trips to the grocery store, the post office and just generally running around town for a week.
-A tilt-and-slide function added to the second row last year eases third row access.
-That's a good thing, because getting in and out of the third row wasn't easy before.
+A new tip-and-slide function eases access to the third row from either side of the vehicle.

 The Tribeca impressed us in routine, daily use.
 Flipping up the tailgate and dropping the third-row seat to load up a week's groceries or purchases from the neighborhood hardware store for a weekend's chores quickly became second nature.
 Dropping the second and third rows opens up 74.4 cubic feet of cargo room on a flat load floor.
-That's competitive for the class, but there are plenty of SUVs with more room.
+That's competitive for the class, though there are plenty of SUVs with more room.
 By way of comparison the Toyota Highlander offers 95.4 cubic feet of cargo room, and the (admittedly bulkier) Mazda CX-9 has 100.7 cubic feet.
 On the other hand, the Nissan Murano offers only 64.5.
 Overall, the Tribeca compares well on utility.

 The Subaru Tribeca is enjoyable to drive regardless of weather conditions.